petal-host/config-server-scripts/uninstallers/README.md

-# Scripts for former Way to the Web Limited Products
+# ConfigServer Product Scripts

-### The scripts in this repository will uninstall each product
+### The scripts in this repository can uninstall supported ConfigServer products.

 ## MailScanner and MSFE (MailScanner Front-End):